elikibler/ShakesReel/pages/about.md

 ## About the Collection

+ShakesReel abides by [DublinCore](https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/) formatting rules and is thus limited in the ways in which it represents some data.
+Some pointers users should be aware of when navigating the site and digesting its data:
+- The "creator" label is for the director of the adaptation in question, not always the play that the film captures
+- The most famous actors in an adapatation, if not all of them, are listed as the last tags for all entrees

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata